 As an example of our research on amphibian diseases, in 2005 we discovered Batrochytrium dendrobatidis (Bd. chytrid) in one of our long-term wetland monitoring sites.
 Since then we have strategically selected sample locations from which to collect specimens for disease screening.
 To examine the local distribution of Bd. chytrid we sent 4 tadpoles (Rana clamitans or R. catesbeiana) from 5 wetlands surrounding the initial positive site (20 tadpoles total) to Dr. David Green at the NWHC for analysis.
 Additionally, as part of a new collaboration with a researcher from Virginia Commonwealth University (Dr. Joy Ware), we sampled amphibians to study the potential transmission of Bd. chytrid among stream salamanders and juvenile and adult Rana clamitans or R. catesbeiana (reported in Grant et al. 2008 ).For more information on amphibian disease, see the Amphibian Disease List (Ranavirus, Ichthyophonus fungus, Chytrid fungus, Water Mold (Saprolegniasis), Mesomycetozoan organism).

 What you can do

 We encourage partners and the general public to report amphibian disease outbreaks or mortality events to NWHC or their local wildlife department.
-We also encourage all amphibian surveyors to practice sterile techniques to help protect local amphibian populations.
+We also encourage all amphibian surveyors to pratice sterile techniques to help protect local amphibian populations.